 Behind the Scenes - the winter clean at Ham House

-This year the ground floor of the house has been ‘put to bed’ to allow for much needed conservation work.
+This year some rooms on the upper floor of the house have been ‘put to bed’ to allow for much needed conservation work.
 Maintaining a historic house comprises of many activities to safeguard it and ensure that it remains in the best possible condition.
 Our conservation work is essential to ensuring the longevity of the collection for future generations to come.

-In order to keep track of any changes to furniture or fittings, we have a large collection of condition reports which are essential for storing valuable information about the objects at Ham House.
-Historic objects have their own personality and quirks according to their makeup and material.
-If we didn’t have these condition reports then we wouldn’t be able to track small, yet significant changes, such as cracks on a chair, and be able to modify the way we care for the object or commission conservation work.
+In order to keep track of any changes to furniture or fittings, we have a large collection of condition reports on each object.
+Historic objects have their own personality and quirks and condition reports allow us to the track small, yet significant changes, that tell us how an object is doing over the course of it’s centuries-old lifespan.